-1. Load Considerations
+1. Load Considerations (2025)

-The loads to be taken into the calculation of dimensions of structural members are to be those related to the crane concerned among the items enumerated from (A) to (K) below:
+The loads to be taken into account for the calculation of the dimensions of structural members are to be those related to the crane concerned, among the items enumerated from (A) to (K) below:

 - (A) Safe working load of the cranes

-- (B) Additional impact loads
+- (B) Impact loads

 - (C) Self-weight of crane system and cargo fittings attached thereto

 - (D) Self-weight of loose gear

 - (E) Friction of cargo blocks

 - (F) Horizontal forces

 - (G) Wind loading

 - (H) Buffer forces

 - (I) Loads due to ship inclination

 - (J) Loads due to ship motion

 - (K) Other loads considered necessary by the Society

-2. Additional Impact Loads
+2. Impact Loads (2025)

-- (1) The additional impact load is to be the product of the lifting load and the impact load coefficient given in Table 9.2.15 depending on the type of cranes.
-When the stress due to hoisting of cargo and the stress due to the self weight have different signs in a member, 50 % of additional impact load is to be taken into account in addition to the self-weight, considering the shock due to unloading. - (2) Notwithstanding the requirements specified in (1) above, additional impact load coefficient based on actual measurements taking into account the hoisting speed, deflections of girders, length of ropes, etc. may be used in place of the values given in Table 9.2.15.
+- (1) The impact load is to be the product of the lifting load and the impact load coefficient given in Table 9.2.15, or an impact load coefficient deemed appropriate by our classification society, depending on the type of cranes.
+When the stress due to hoisting of cargo and the stress due to the self-weight have different signs in a member, 50 % of impact load is to be taken into account in addition to the self-weight, considering the shock due to unloading. - (2) Notwithstanding the requirements specified in (1) above, impact load coefficient based on actual measurements taking into account the hoisting speed, deflections of girders, length of ropes, etc., may be used in place of the values given in Table 9.2.15.

-Types of cranes Additional impact load coefficient Provision handling crane, machinery handling crane, maintenance crane and hose handling crane 0.10 Jib crane and gantry crane for cargo handling 0.25 Jib crane and gantry crane occasionally used with hydraulically operated or rope-operated bucket, etc. for cargo handling 0.40 Jib crane and gantry crane always using grab, lifting magnet, etc. for cargo handling and offshore jib crane 0.60
+Types of cranes Impact load coefficient Provision handling crane, machinery handling crane, maintenance crane and hose handling crane 1.10 Jib crane and gantry crane for cargo handling 1.25 Jib crane and gantry crane occasionally used with hydraulically operated or rope-operated bucket, etc. for cargo handling 1.40 Jib crane and gantry crane always using grab, lifting magnet, etc. for cargo handling and offshore jib crane 1.60

-Table 9.2.15 Additional Impact Load Coefficient
+Table 9.2.15 Impact Load Coefficient